 OMV’s Roiss speaks out for shale

 OMV’s Gerhard Roiss makes the case for shale gas in Europe.
-He is right as Europe needs the resource and cannot allow itself to fall behind.
+He is right as Europe needs the resources and cannot allow itself to fall behind.

 I was planning to have a post on shale gas for Europe in December but current news pushed me to this one.
 Those who know me will not be surprised that I am a big fan of shale gas developments in the US.
 I also have repeatedly asserted (since 2008 in fact) that shale gas is a good thing for Europe too.